strohs/brewery-microservices/README.md

 Give docker about a minute to bring up the containers and get in sync.
 Eventually you should see in the docker logs that the beer order service is placing an order for a random beer every two seconds.

-You can view the order transactions as the move through the services using the locally running [zipkin web console](http://localhost:9411).
+You can (and should) view the order transactions as the move through the services using the locally running [zipkin web console](http://localhost:9411).
 When the zipkin web console appears, click the blue `run query` button, and you should see a list of all completed sagas.

 The artemis JMS console is available at: `http:localhost:8161` using an userid and password of `artemis`